infantiablue/techika/src/blog/posts/webllm-vs-transformersjs.md

 Choose **WebLLM** when:

+- you need guaranteed-valid structured data (JSON for charts, tables, or client state) without risking unhandled runtime syntax crashes;
 - you already write OpenAI chat-completions calls and want the same shape locally;
-- you need guaranteed-valid structured output (constrained JSON);
 - the model you want is in (or you will compile to) MLC format;
 - you want the worked worker, service-worker, cache, and extension examples.

 Choose **Transformers.js** when:

 - you want to pull any published ONNX model off the Hugging Face Hub;
-- you are doing broad ML tasks (embeddings, extraction, generation) rather than one chat endpoint;
+- you are doing broad ML tasks (embeddings, classification, translation, freeform generation) rather than strict schema extraction;
 - you prefer the explicit pipeline model over an OpenAI-shaped API;
-- you are comfortable owning prompt engineering and output validation yourself.
+- you are prepared to write defensive parsers, retry logic, or train a custom ONNX checkpoint tuned for your output format.

 Choose **neither** when the model is too big to ship, users share state, WebGPU reach is a real gap, or a server is cheaper at your scale.

 ## Bottom Line

 The browser became a real place to run a model in 2026, and both engines are legitimate.
-But they are not interchangeable, and the feature grid hides the decision that matters: **one engine runs a curated set of compiled models through an OpenAI-compatible chat API with constrained JSON; the other runs any ONNX model you can find, through a general pipeline, and leaves structured output to you.**
+But they are not interchangeable, and the feature grid hides the decision that matters: **one engine runs a curated set of compiled models through an OpenAI-compatible chat API with token-level constrained JSON; the other runs any ONNX model you can find, through a general pipeline, and leaves structured output and syntax validity entirely to you.**

-For the kind of feature that takes pasted text and returns usable data, WebLLM's structured generation and worked worker examples pull ahead.
-For a project that needs a specific model from the Hub or a range of ML tasks, Transformers.js is the more open door.
+For the kind of feature that takes pasted text and turns it into reliable application data, WebLLM's grammar-constrained generation is not an optional luxury — it is the line between a functioning feature and an uncaught exception.
+For a project that needs a specific model from the Hub, tasks like embeddings or translation, or custom ML pipelines, Transformers.js remains the more open door.

 Decide on model availability and output contract first, speed second — and measure the speed yourself.
 The numbers floating around do not agree, and the difference between two engines you can actually ship is not the marketing line; it is whether a real user gets a working feature without a frozen page and a download they regret.